Q4 Inventory Planning Checklist: Holiday Season Prep for E-commerce

 - Monitor sell-through daily

-- Reorder fast movers if possible
+- Reorder fast movers if lead times allow

-The Q4 Demand Forecast
+Building the Q4 Demand Forecast

-Step 1: Baseline from Last Year
+Step 1: Last Year's Baseline

 SKU-A: Oct 100, Nov 350, Dec 280